|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Miso, or fermented soybean paste, is a Japanese condiment that comes in many varieties depending on the region they are from.
 They can be dark or light and taste sweet or salty.
 The most common kinds of miso are shiro (white) miso and aka (red) miso.
-Miso is not meant to be eaten out of a container as you might do with dip.
-The most common uses are for miso soup, sauces, marinades like this one, tofu and vegetable dishes.
+Miso comes in a small container but it's typically mixed with other ingredients, as it's a paste.

 Gather the ingredients.